AniketRajpoot/Automated-Headline-and-Sentiment-Generator/README.md

 - [:heavy_check_mark:] [Sentiment Extraction : **VADER**](Brand_and_sentiment_identification_code/)
 - [:heavy_check_mark:] [Headline Generation : **MT5**](Headline_generation_code/)

-## Features to be implemented
+## Features provided
+- [x] Implementation of script and complete procedure for Text Classification with instructions.
-- [:&#9746:] Implementation of scripts for headline generation and sentiment extraction.
+- [ ] Implementation of scripts for headline generation and sentiment extraction.
-- [:&#9746:] Implementation of complete single pipeline performing all the three steps in order.
+- [ ] Implementation of complete single pipeline performing all the three steps in order.

 # Setup